MozillaFoundation/foundation.mozilla.org/README.md

 To add a React component, you can target a container element from `/source/js/main.js` and inject it.

-#### Django and Mezzanine
+#### Django and Wagtail

-Django powers the backend of the site, and we use Mezzanine with Django to provide CMS features and functionality.
+Django powers the backend of the site, and we use Wagtail with Django to provide CMS features and functionality.

+#### S3 and Cloudinary

+Most assets are stored on S3.
+Only BuyersGuide images are hosted on Cloudinary for now.

 ---